 How To Read Level II Quotes

-What are level 2 quotes and why do so many awesome traders like Jason Bond use them?
+What are level 2 quotes and why do so many traders use them?

 Level II quotes give you crazy insight into a stock’s price action.
 Level II quotes tell you what type of traders are buying and selling a stock and where the stock price is likely headed in the short term.

 Level II quotes are overrated in my opinion.
 ALGOs and quant-trading desks now dominate market action making level II quotes less helpful that they used to be.
 Nevertheless, you should know how to use Level II quotes.

 When you place an order to buy or sell a stock, your order is placed through many different market makers and other market participants.
 The level II quotes will show you the best bid and ask prices from each of these participants.
 It shows you what people are willing to buy or sell the stock at, and whether there are any big orders at specific prices.
 We call this the level 2 trading books.